Samerion/Fluid/readme.md

 It is guaranteed to work with Raylib, but might not work with other libraries or frameworks.

-glui has a poor feature set at the moment and new features will be added as needed.
+Glui has a decent feature set at the moment, but new features will still be added over time.
+It's mostly stable as of now and ready to be used.
+What it's missing the most, is examples and documentation on design concepts behind it.